Pleven: Neighborhoods & Districts

+Pleven is also home to a large amount of villa zones (Bulgarian: Вилна зона) and other peripheral localities.
+Villa zones are generally a low density area typically in the outskirts or less densely populated area of a city.

 Climate

 Pleven has a humid continental climate (Köppen Climate Classification Dfa).
 Winters are cold with snow: temperatures can fall below -20 C overnight.
 Springs are mild, with temperatures around 20 C. Summers are warm, and temperatures have exceeded 38 C on occasion.
 The average annual temperature is around 12 C.